bela333/replaymod-world/README.md

 # ReplayMod World Downloader

+THIS SOFTWARE IS PROVIDED AS IS, WITHOUT ANY WARRANTY OR OFFICIAL SUPPORT

 ## What is this?
 This is a small script that you can use together with [Mircokroon's world downloader](https://github.com/mircokroon/minecraft-world-downloader) to extract the world data from a replay.